-Sonus Festival will be taking place on Zrce Beach, Novalja on the island of Pag from 21st to 25th August 2016.
+Sonus Festival will be taking place on Zrce Beach, Novalja, Pag from 20th to 24th August 2017.
+The festival will be celebrating its fifth birthday in 2017!

 About Sonus Festival

-Only launched in 2013 and growing in strength year after year, Sonus returns in 2016 for what will surely be another epic techno event.
-Brought to you by promoters Cosmopop and Sonus, the festival will be a magical five days of partying in Croatia’s party central location – Zrce Beach in Novalja, on the island of Pag.
+Launched in 2013 and growing in strength every year, Sonus will be marking its fifth birthday in style in 2017.
+Croatia’s premiere electronic event is brought to you by promoters Cosmopop and Sonus.
+Sonus will be a magical five days and nights of partying in Croatia’s party-central location – Zrce Beach in Novalja, on the island of Pag.

 Tickets and accommodation for Sonus Festival